 - Light-intensity activities - under 3 MET;

 - Moderate-intensity activities - from 3 to 6 MET;

 - Vigorous-intensity activities - over 6 MET.

 What is an MET minute?

 An MET minute is the amount of energy expended during a minute while at rest.
-You can, however, burn more than one MET minute in a minute, as your number of MET minutes depends on the MET intensity as well as!
-Below, you will find the information how to calculate metabolic equivalent minutes - don't worry, it's super easy!
+You can, however, burn more than one MET minute in a minute, as your number of MET minutes depends on the MET intensity as well!
+Below, you will find the information on how to calculate metabolic equivalent minutes - don't worry, it's super easy!

 How to calculate MET minutes?